Pets (Microchips) Bill

 Veterinary Surgeons

-Veterinary surgeons in England must scan all pets for microchips before euthanasia.
-They are required to contact registered owners and backup rescuers (if listed) using information from the associated microchip database before making a final decision on euthanasia.
-The Secretary of State will issue further regulations regarding additional steps vets may need to take, database information requirements, and safeguards to prevent unauthorized changes to pet information.
+Veterinary surgeons in England must scan pets for microchips before euthanasia.
+They must then attempt to contact the registered owner and any backup rescuer listed on the microchip database before making a final decision.
+The Secretary of State will set further regulations concerning the process and information held on databases.

 Local Authorities

-Relevant local authorities in England must make reasonable efforts to scan for microchips on deceased cats found on public highways or otherwise reported.
-They are required to contact the owner, preserve the cat's body for up to seven days, record detailed information about the cat, and contact registered cat reunification organisations.
-The Secretary of State will establish a register of these organisations and issue guidance to local authorities.
+Local authorities in England must make reasonable efforts to scan for microchips on deceased cats found on public highways or otherwise reported.
+If a microchip is found, they must attempt to contact the owner, preserve the body for up to seven days, and record details about the cat (including photographs).
+They must also contact registered cat and owner reunification organisations.

 Government Spending

-The bill states that any expenditure incurred by the Secretary of State, and any increase in spending due to this Act, will be paid from money provided by Parliament.
-No specific figures are provided.
+The bill states that any expenditure incurred by the Secretary of State in implementing the Act, and any increase in spending from other Acts attributable to this Act, will be met from money provided by Parliament.
+No specific figures are provided in the bill text.

 Groups Affected

-- Veterinary Surgeons in England: Required to follow new procedures before euthanizing pets, potentially increasing their workload.
+- Veterinary Surgeons: Required to scan for microchips before euthanizing pets, potentially increasing workload.

-- Cat and Cat Owner Reunification Organisations: May be impacted by the establishment of a register and increased involvement in handling found deceased cats.
+- Cat and Cat Owner Reunification Organisations: Will receive information on found deceased cats.

 Powered by nyModel